 Schmid's analytical skills were in high demand to address important practical and policy-relevant issues.
 Early in his career at the University of Minnesota, Schmid (1939) was asked to delineate census tracts for the cities of Minneapolis, St Paul, and Duluth.
-Census tracts originated in the early 20th century with the use of census data and maps to assist local governments to administer services and facilities to local areas within cities.
-The creation of census tracts was not merely statistical expertise, but required considerable knowledge of history, local geography, and demographic patterns to identify and map relatively small "natural areas" that were homogenous in terms of function, housing, and population.
+Census tracts originated in the early twentieth century to map local areas with census data.
+Local governments often relied on census tracts to administer services and locate facilities.
+The creation of census tracts was based not merely on statistical expertise, but also required considerable knowledge of local history, geography, and demographic patterns to identify and map relatively small "natural areas" that were homogenous in terms of function, housing, and population.
 Only 8 American cities were tracted for the 1910 census, but the number grew to 60 by 1940.

 In the late 1940s, Schmid (2015, original 1949) delineated census tracts (for large cities) in Washington State and census divisions (for the rest of the state) for the 1950 Census.
 Washington was the first state to be completely tracted into tracts and census divisions-a model for other states to follow.
 Most other geographical units, such as electoral precincts and other administrative units (cities, towns, minor civil divisions) were not comparable over time, and often subject to political manipulation.
-Census divisions were laid out with consistent principles of comparability, homogeneity, and following local boundaries so that researchers and administrative offices would find useful to regional studies and planning.
+Census divisions were laid out based on the principles of comparability, homogeneity, and local boundaries so that researchers and administrative offices would find them useful to regional studies and planning.